 For example, imagine a manager frustrated with his employee because she doesn’t speak up enough at meetings.
 Once this frustrated (extroverted) manager learns that it’s only natural for his (introverted) employee to avoid the limelight, the manager can stop being frustrated and start coaching, with a new understanding that the employee is not deliberately trying to provoke his ire with her silence.

 DO believe the test results—If you conduct pre-employment testing, don’t be tempted to ignore the results because you like a candidate who didn’t test well.
-There are excellent reasons to both test and heed the test results.
+There are excellent reasons to test and to heed the test results.
 For example, if a position requires an employee with high detail orientation, don’t hire someone whose test results indicate a low detail orientation—no matter how well his personality clicks with yours or how much you admire or relate to his background.
-He won’t do well in the position, and eventually you’ll regret your decision.
+He won’t do well in the position, and eventually, you’ll regret your decision.

 DON'T use the cheapest test you can find—You're goal is to find valid and reliable tests that will yield data your organization can use, and the most thrifty option may not deliver.
 Remember, flawed tests administered poorly aren't a good use of time or money.

-However, even a good thing can be compromised, but if you follow our top 8 "Dos and Dont's", you won't have to worry about that.
+However, even a good thing can be compromised, but if you follow our top 8 "Dos and Dont's," you won't have to worry about that.